2008 Baseball Hall of Fame balloting: Veterans Committee elections

 The Veterans Committee election process, radically changed in 2001, was revamped yet again in July 2007.
 The changes that most directly affected this election involved elections of non-players (managers, umpires and executives).
 Under the 2001 rules, elections of non-players would be held every fourth year on a "composite ballot".
 No candidate was elected from the composite ballot in 2003 or 2007.

 With the 2007 rules changes, the composite ballot was split into two separate ballots—one for managers and umpires and the other for executives.
 Also, the voting membership of the Committee, which previously included all living members of the Hall, was now reduced to include just a handful of those members, plus additional executives and sportswriters (only one of whom had been among the previous electorate).
 Voting for both the managers/umpires and executives ballots will now take place prior to inductions in even-numbered years, starting with 2008.
 To be eligible, managers and umpires need to be retired for at least five years, or for at least six months if they are age 65 or older, while executives need to be either retired or at least age 65.

 A Historical Overview Committee of eleven sportswriters appointed by the BBWAA's Board of Directors met to develop a ballot of 10 managers and umpires; the committee members were: Dave Van Dyck (Chicago Tribune), Bob Elliott (Toronto Sun), Rick Hummel (St. Louis Post-Dispatch), Steve Hirdt (Elias Sports Bureau), Moss Klein (Newark Star-Ledger), Bill Madden (New York Daily News), Ken Nigro (formerly Baltimore Sun), Jack O'Connell (MLB.com), Nick Peters (The Sacramento Bee), Tracy Ringolsby (Rocky Mountain News) and Mark Whicker (The Orange County Register).
 The managers/umpires list was submitted to a 16-member panel composed of 10 Hall of Famers (8 players and 2 managers), 3 executives and 3 veteran media members for a final vote.
 A separate ballot of 10 executives was developed by a 12-member panel including 7 executives, 2 players and 3 writers, which was the same committee which did the final voting in that area.
 On November 8, 2007, the final ballots were released.
 Each panel member could vote for up to four individuals on each ballot, and each candidate who received 75% of the vote from either panel would be elected; therefore, a maximum of five inductions was possible from each ballot.
 Voting was conducted at baseball's winter meetings in Nashville, Tennessee on December 2, 2007, with the results announced on December 3; it was the first time since 2001 that the Committee met to discuss candidates, as the previous three elections had been conducted by mail.

 Managers/umpires ballot

-The ballot for managers and umpires included seven managers (designated M) and three umpires (designated U), with 12 votes required for election.
+The ballot for managers and umpires included seven managers and three umpires, with 12 votes required for election.
 Candidates who received at least 75% of the vote and were elected are indicated in bold italics; candidates who have since been elected in later elections are indicated in italics.